 This year, Hack AE will take place on Saturday, November 4 – Sunday, November 5, 2017 at the University of Massachusetts Lowell.
 Located in the heart of Lowell, the campus is conveniently situated just 25 miles northwest of Boston.

 Is there a limit on the number of students that may attend Hack AE?

 We are committed to ensuring that Hack AE is large enough in size to allow for broad participation from across the America East but small enough to ensure that participating students benefit from meaningful instruction and mentoring, as well as valuable networking with fellow hackers and industry professionals.
 At present, we expect to welcome approximately 200 hackers.

 When will Hack AE registration open?

-Information regarding the registration process will be posted in the coming weeks.
+Hack AE registration will open on Tuesday, September 26, 2017.
+Detailed information regarding the registration process will be posted in the coming weeks.
 Check back soon!

 How do I get to Hack AE?

 You may travel to the University of Massachusetts Lowell by car, train, or bus.
 Please note that, if feasible, we hope to financially support bus transportation to and from America East universities with high numbers of registered hackers, so encourage your friends to join you for what will be an amazing weekend.

 In the event that a bus is not traveling to and from your America East university, please know that we will be offering a travel reimbursement to assist students who will be traveling to University of Massachusetts Lowell on their own or with friends.